pulp/pulpcore/docs/plugin_dev/plugin-writer/concepts/index.rst

 either Nginx or Apache, need to receive extra configuration snippets to know which service to route the custom URLs to.

 A best practice is to document clearly the custom URL requirements your plugin needs.
-Although the installer can automatically install plugin snippets, other environments, e.g. k8s or docker or docker containers may still need to configure them manually.
+Environments such as k8s, podman, or docker may need manual configuration.
 Having clear docs is a minimum.

 You can ship webserver snippets as part of your Python package with three steps:

 1. Create a python package named ``webserver_snippets`` directory inside your app, e.g.
 ``pulp_ansible.app.webserver_snippets``.
 Like all Python packages it will have an ``__init__.py``.

-2. Create an ``nginx.conf`` and an ``apache.conf``, and the installer will symlink to the correct one depending on which reverse proxy is installed.
-Please create both as the installer supports both.
+2. Create an ``nginx.conf`` and an ``apache.conf``.

 3. Create an entry in MANIFEST.in to have the packaged plugin include the ``apache.conf`` and ``nginx.conf`` files.